tytydraco/yessleep/out/The_Midnight_Cut.md

 “Erica, check the footage,” I said, then turned my attention back to the woman and said, “Tell me where she is.”

-The woman stopped chewing, stared into my eyes, then opened her mouth to reveal a wet wad of hair on her tongue.
+The woman stopped chewing, stared into my eyes, then opened her mouth to reveal a wet clump of hair on her tongue.
 I wrapped my hands around her throat and squeezed.
 “You fucking bitch!”
 I yelled.

 “Nick!”
 Erica gasped.
 “She’s in the closet.”